Jonny Shipes

-Shipes is also the co-founder of Smokers Club, a cannabis lifestyle brand and semi-annual music festival and tour, a partner in FELT, a streetwear line, and a donut shop in the Hamptons.
+Shipes is also the co-founder of Smoker's Club, a cannabis lifestyle brand and semi-annual music festival and tour, and a partner of a donut shop in the Hamptons.

 Early life and education

 Shipes was born and raised in New York City.
 He heard hip-hop and rap for the first time when he was six, while attending a summer basketball camp, and "fell in love with the genre from the start."
 His taste extended beyond hip hop and rap, and in addition to the Geto Boys, Run-DMC, the Beastie Boys, Tupac, Biggie Smalls, Jay Z, OutKast, Nas, Scarface, and Snoop Dogg, he grew up listening to Guns N' Roses, Dido, Portishead, and Bjork.

-Shipes was expelled from the military high school he attended during his sophomore year and moved to East Hampton, where his mother, Linda Shapiro, then lived.
-A star basketball player, he graduated from East Hampton High in 1998.
+Shipes was expelled from the high school he attended during his sophomore year and moved to East Hampton, where his mother, Linda Shapiro, then lived.
+A star basketball player, he graduated from East Hampton High in 1998, after attending basketball powerhouse The Frederick Gunn School in Washington, CT where he backed up the team's 2x All-New England point guard, Eric Hansen.

 Career

 DJ, promoter, manager

 After he graduated, Shipes—who had DJed in high school—supported himself by DJing and cleaning pools.
-In 2000 he began to promote parties such as "One Shot," a Thursday night event at a club in Wainscott that drew 1000 people every week.
-At around the same time, he met Puff Daddy at a pick up basketball game; when the location of a retreat for Combs' Bad Boy Records staff fell through at the last minute, the company's head of marketing, Jameel Spencer, asked Shipes to help find an alternative site.
+In 2000 he began to promote parties such as "One Shot," a Thursday night event at a club in Wainscott that drew 1,000 people every week.
+At around the same time, he met Puff Daddy at a pickup basketball game; when the location of a retreat for Combs' Bad Boy Records staff fell through at the last minute, the company's head of marketing, Jameel Spencer, asked Shipes to help find an alternative site.
 He secured a new location for the retreat, and shortly thereafter Spencer hired Shipes as the first employee of Blue Flame, Combs' marketing company.
 At the same time, he was an A&R intern for Combs.